kul-optec/nmpc-codegen/docs/install/Matlab_install.md

 - Matlab with casadi 3.2.x or higher
 - Cmake

 ## !!!
-Make sure python and the toolchain are either BOTH 32 or BOTH 64 bit !!
+Make sure Matlab and the toolchain are either BOTH 32 or BOTH 64 bit !!

 ## How to install
 - make sure Cmake,make and gcc are installed (run Matlab_test_utils.m to test if they are available)
-- git clone the repo
+- git clone the repo [nmpc-codegen-matlab](https://github.com/kul-forbes/nmpc-codegen-matlab)
-- add src_matlab to your matlab path
+- add the src folder to your matlab path
 - !! no compilation is required when installing , Matlab takes care of any compilation !!
 - install the following library's [casadi](http://casadi.org), No toolboxes are required
 - Check out demos/Matlab in the nmpccodegen repo